Scaling Limit for the Space-Time Covariance of the Stationary Totally Asymmetric Simple Exclusion Process: Scaling functions

 The relations with the functions of (\ref{eqFinal}) are $\widetilde \Phi_s(x)=\Phi_{w,s-w^2}(x-s)$, $\widetilde \Psi_w(x)=e^{\frac13 w^3}\Psi_{w,s-w^2}(x-s)$, and $\widetilde \rho_s(x,y)=(\Id-P_0 K_{\Ai,s} P_0)^{-1}(x-s,y-s).$

-Baik and Rains~\cite{BR00}, see also~\cite{Pra03}, use the Riemann-Hilbert techniques and arrive at a limit function, $g_{\rm BR}$, which is given as the solution of a set of differential equations.
+Baik and Rains~\cite{BR00}, see also~\cite{Pra03}, use the Riemann-Hilbert techniques and arrive at a limit function, $g_{\rm BR}$, which is given as the solution of a set of differential equations\footnote{Comparing with the functions in Lemma 3.1 of~\cite{BR00}, one sees that there has been a change from $2w$ to $w$, so that for example, the function $a(s,w)$ below equals to the function $a(s,w/2)$ in~\cite{BR00}.}.
 More precisely, with $a=a(s,w)$, $b=b(s,w)$, $q=q(s)$, one considers

 and

 Here $q=q(s)$ is the Hastings-McLeod solution to the Painlev\'{e} II equation

 which is singled out by the condition $q(s)<0$ for all $s\in\R$.
 The Hastings-McLeod solution has the asymptotics $q(s)\cong-\Ai(s)$ for $s\to\infty$ and $u(s)\cong-(-s/2)^{1/2}$ for $s\to-\infty$. (\ref{A.4}) and (\ref{A.5}) have to be solved with the initial condition